arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/07.microphone-tutorial/content.md

 }
 ```

-### Volume Indication Sketch
+### Volume Indication Sketch (LVGL)

 This sketch requires the [lvgl library](https://github.com/lvgl/lvgl), please make sure that is installed before you upload the sketch.
 The sketch will show a bar on the screen that is animated when noise is made, functionally making it display the volume of the microphones readings.
+You will find the full sketch just below.

-For more information about using LVGL with the GIGA Display Shield, take a look at our documentation [here](tutorials/lvgl-guide).
-You will find the full sketch below:
+***For more information about using LVGL with the GIGA Display Shield, take a look at our documentation [here](tutorials/lvgl-guide).***

 ```arduino
 #include <PDM.h>